Beyond the confusions of the intellect

 Life in the culture-medium

-Husserl tells us that intention aims at it’s object as if it were “desirous” of it [ibid.
+Husserl tells us that intention aims at its object as if it were “desirous” of it [ibid.
 VI § 20], something Blake clearly understood.
 In Blake’s mythology, the core human value is the ‘Poetic Genius’, the origin of inspiration and “the first principle” with “all the others merely derivative” – the ‘others’ being the naturalistic pantheism of antiquity.
 Husserl’s ironic name for partial perception is the natural attitude, a state where “we take [things] for granted […] without even thinking about it” [Ideas § 77]; the fallacy of passive consciousness, as Wilson has it in The New Existentialism.
-Blake thought of the Poetic Genius as a faculty – “the true faculty of knowing” and “the faculty that experiences”, in other words a phenomenological and existential faculty (“scientific common sense” which would hardly be “out of place in a a Secular Society pamphlet” comments Wilson in The Outsider).
+Blake thought of the Poetic Genius as a faculty – “the true faculty of knowing” and “the faculty that experiences”, in other words a phenomenological and existential faculty (“scientific common sense” which would hardly be “out of place in a Secular Society pamphlet” comments Wilson in The Outsider).
 True to his anticipation of this philosophical stance, Blake notes that this pure inspiration is too often distorted when transmitted through individual “weaknesses“ – Husserl would have said ‘prejudices’ – via philosophical sects and closed religions.
 Husserl states [Ideas II § 59] that a faculty is “not an empty ability but a positive potentiality” in the “stream of lived experience”.
 Similarly, Husserl’s pupil Heidegger asserts that the “question of existence never gets straightened out except through existing itself” [Being and Time § 12].
 “The understanding of oneself which leads along this way we call ‘existentiell’”.
 Wilson made the distinction between pantheistic ‘occult faculties’ and this existential/intentional or phenomenological faculty in his book The Occult, where the latter is known as ‘Faculty X’.
 Proust’s famous moment of ‘time regained’ in Swann’s Way is often used as an example of this Faculty in action, and Proust later explains that it happens rarely because our faculties lie dormant due to habit.
 “A slight burst of energy, for a single day, would be sufficient to change these habits for good” he writes.
 Like Blake, Wilson thinks this Faculty is common to poets.
 “What is poetry?” he asks in Poetry and Mysticism.
 “It is a contradiction of the everyday life-world”, Heidegger’s trivial ‘everydayness’.
 Another lumbering modernist novel – Robert Musil’s The Man Without Qualities, which Wilson rated higher than Proust’s – examined this existential dilemma of a diminished life.
 “There’s no longer a whole man confronting a whole world, only a human something moving about in a general culture-medium”.

 The Personality Surgeon